 While dealing with these situations with sensitivity, Highway to Heaven also used humor – particularly between Jonathan and Mark.
 Their personalities often clashed (Jonathan being more sensible and compassionate but naive, and Mark being more pragmatic and cynical), but they always supported each other.
 Jonathan’s mission on Earth was to do enough good so that he could ‘earn his wings’ and presumably, ascend to heaven.
 Due to the close relationship that builds between Jonathan and Mark, this becomes a contentious issue as Mark doesn’t want to lose his friend to “The Boss”, and sometimes tries to prevent it from happening.

-Highway To Heaven can be seen Monday – Friday at 1 P.M., 8 P.M.
+Highway To Heaven can be seen Monday – Friday at 1 P.M. and Monday – Thursday at 8 P.M.